-When you need health care in an emergency, you can count on Northeast Georgia Medical Center (NGMC) in Gainesville.
-In fact, more than 100,000 patients trust their emergency care to NGMC each year.
+When you need health care in an emergency, you can count on Northeast Georgia Medical Center (NGMC) in Braselton and Gainesville.
+More than 100,000 patients trust their emergency care to NGMC each year.

 Our Emergency Department is open 24 hours a day, seven days a week and is staffed by board certified emergency medicine physicians and expert nurses, paramedics and technicians.
 Our extensive on-call list of specialty physicians, from our medical staff of more than 500 doctors, ensures you have access to the clinical experts you need.
 The Medical Center’s emergency services are supported by county-owned and operated emergency medical transport services.